39 Jian3 蹇

 The 2nd line

-Text: The king and the subject are Jian Jian (in difficulty and tackling difficulties), which isn't due to a personal fault (or, which doesn't involve personal interest).
+The king and the subject are Jian Jian (in difficulty and tackling difficulties), which is not due to a personal cause.

-Line 5 is a king; line 2 correlates with line 5 and acts righteously at the courtier’s position.
+Line 5 is a king; line 2 correlates with it and acts righteously at the courtier’s position.
 The king is trapped in the middle of the upper trigram Kan, peril; the courtier must risk danger to rescue him; even though the courtier will also be plunged into peril.

 When Duke Ji Chang (姬昌, who was honoured as King Wen of Zhou by his descendants after his death) was imprisoned by King Zhou and trapped in peril, his sons and subjects all risked their lives without hesitation and tried every means to rescue him.
 Ji Chang was unjustly imprisoned for political reasons (i.e. not due to personal fault).
 His sons and subjects faced grave danger in rescuing him to save King and country (not for personal benefit).
 It was a noble and difficult task, and it took seven years.